About the programme

 In the Middle East and North Africa, over the last 3 years, Connecting Classrooms has engaged 125 policy and decision makers, provided professional development training to almost 3509 teachers and 1812 school leaders.

 In Palestine, Connecting Classrooms (CC3) has engaged 10 policy and decision makers and provided training to 295 school teachers and leaders in core skills/transferable skills, engaged 241 schools, 4 of which have run successful partnership with schools in the UK.
 152 schools have received International School Awards for starting, developing, and embedding international dimension in their schools through curriculum based international activities implemented by 47,000 students from 6-18 years.

 The British Council has a strategic alignment for the CC4 deliverables with the Ministry of Education and Higher Education as well as with the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) to support system and curriculum reform, professional development, and improved inclusive learning outcomes for young people.

-Connecting Classrooms is co-funded by the British Council and the Department for International Development (DFID).
+Connecting Classrooms is co-funded by the British Council and the Foreign, Commonwealth & Development Office (FCDO).